gvwilson/thirdbit/src/fiction/iffy/index.md

 <section markdown="1">

-## Chapter 7: Escape
+## Chapter 7

 The hospital smelled nothing like the Marines' headquarters.
-The soapy undertone was the same, but disinfectant and the lingering traces of desperation and dashed hopes covered it up.
+The soapy undertones were the same, but disinfectant and the lingering traces of desperation and dashed hopes covered it up.
 It was warmer,
 though,